-When Should I Focus Stack?
+When Should You Use Focus Stacking?

-- zooming in on a scene, such as a forest, and you want everything to be sharp even with an open aperture
+- zooming in on a scene, such as a forest, and you want everything to be sharp, even with an open aperture

 - photographing small scenes and macro photography in general

-How To Focus Stack
+How To Focus Stack for Sharper Images

-Part 1: Capture Multiple Images In the Field
+Step #1: Capture Multiple Images In the Field

-Now that we know what focus stacking is, why you should use it and when it is beneficial, let’s look at how it’s done.
+Now that we know what focus stacking is, why you should use it, and when it is beneficial, let’s look at how it’s done.

-Adjust the Focus
+Adjust the Focus and Capture the Images